-The news Supreme had taken outside investment from mega-investment firm The Carlyle group emerged on Friday (October 6, 2017) and now WWD has followed up with news that the transaction took place in July with Supreme selling a 50 percent stake in its share for $500 billion.
+The news Supreme had taken outside investment from mega-investment firm The Carlyle group emerged on Friday (October 6, 2017) and now WWD has followed up with news that the transaction took place in July with Supreme selling a 50 percent stake in its share for $500 million.

 While it hasn’t been covered by WWD, we know from our own sources that Supreme had outside investment from Goode Partners.
 Probably that transaction stayed beneath the radar because it was a relatively small investment.